Yusaku Kodama

 Yusaku Kodama (born 16 December 2000) is a Japanese hurdler.
-He was a silver medalist at the 2023 Asian Athletics Championships in the 400 metres hurdles.
+He was a silver medalist at the 2023 Asian Athletics Championships in the 400 metres hurdles, and competed at the 2023 World Athletics Championships.

 Career

-He ran a personal best of 48.77 seconds for the 400 metres hurdles at the Golden Grand Prix in May 2023.
-He was a silver medalist at the 2023 Asian Athletics Championships in Bangkok in the 400 metres hurdles.
-He competed at the 2023 World Athletics Championships in Budapest.
+Kodama ran a personal best of 48.77 seconds for the 400 metres hurdles at the Golden Grand Prix in Japan in May 2023.
+He was a silver medalist at the 2023 Asian Athletics Championships in Bangkok, Thailand, in the 400 metres hurdles.
+He competed at the 2023 World Athletics Championships in Budapest, Hungary, without advancing to the semi-finals.

-He finished fourth at the Japanese Athletics Championships in June 2024.
+Kodama finished fourth in the 400 metres hurdles at the Japanese Athletics Championships in June 2024.

 Personal life

 He attended Nagano High School in Nagano and Hosei University.